shoamco/VQA-of-CT-and-MRI-in-deep-learning/Final/README.md

 * The [DataAnalysis.py file](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/blob/master/Final/DataAnalysis.py) - This file contains a preliminary analysis of the VQA DATA.
 It is used to understand the subjects of the questions. the analysis data  saved in the folder outputFiles.

+ ## Explanation of the folders:
+ * The [images folder](https://github.com/shoamco/VQA-of-CT-and-MRI-in-deep-learning/tree/master/Final/images) - Contains all images from the original VQA
+ * The [data folder]()- Contains only the relevant images to us , After a new partition was made in the file [divide_dic.py file](https://github.com/shoamco/Visual-Question-Answering-in-the-Medical-Domain/blob/master/Final/divide_dic.py)
+ * The [InputFiles folder](https://github.com/shoamco/VQA-of-CT-and-MRI-in-deep-learning/tree/master/Final/InputFiles)- Contains all original VQA files of training-set,validation-set,testing-set